michael-w-williams/demos/2018/cli01/ref/fn-inspect.md

   fn inspect -   Retrieve properties of an object

 USAGE
-  fn inspect [global options] <subcommand> [command options]
+  fn [global options] inspect [command options] <subcommand>

 DESCRIPTION
-  This is the description
+  This command allows to inspect the properties of an object ('app', 'context', function', 'route' or 'trigger').

 SUBCOMMANDS
-  app, apps, a               Retrieve one or all apps properties function, func, f, fn      Retrieve one or all functions properties route, routes, r           Retrieve one or all routes properties trigger, trig, t, tr       Retrieve one or all trigger properties help, h                    Shows a list of commands or help for one command
+  app, apps, a               Retrieve one or all apps properties context, ctx               Inspect the contents of a context, if no context is specified the current-context will be used. function, func, f, fn      Retrieve one or all properties for a function route, routes, r           Retrieve one or all routes properties trigger, trig, t, tr       Retrieve one or all trigger properties help, h                    Shows a list of commands or help for one command